LoicKonan/5443-2D-KONAN/Assignments/P03/README.md

 - This is a multiplayer version of the classic asteroids game where players control spaceships and shoot at each other to earn points.
 - The game features multiple ships, bullet firing, health regeneration, and a score system.
-- Additional features include power-ups, stronger bullets, and health asteroids.
+- Additional features include wormholes, power-ups, stronger bullets, and asteroids.
+- If you Enter in a wormhole you go to a different planet with different background.

 ### Examples